ChristianKohler/Homepage/content/posts/2020-02-24-resize-observer/index.md

 # 💣 What's the problem with window.onchange?

 We are only interested in events where our component changes its width.
-Unfortunately window.onchange sometimes fires too often or not at all.
+Unfortunately window.onchange sometimes fires **too often** or **not at all**.

 ## onchange fires too often